Above: “MORNING THE BROKEN WEEL” 1986″ on the reverse

 While some of the artworks in the exhibitions subtly signify, a nod to and celebrate assumed African-American-Black tropes, others rail against racialized expectations about African-American-Black artistic expression.
 Perhaps the greatest accomplishment of the exhibition; it presents a diverse selection of artworks from an admittedly limited cohort of astonishing American artists.
 “I tried to show the arc of African American art as it moved from the 1950s through the 60s and then into the new century” Lehman notes, “I would love to have had, 100 artists in this exhibition… if I had twice the amount of space, I would probably have twice the number of artists, but I feel good about every selection.”

 The second floor of the show is densely populated, much more than the first.
 At times I felt overwhelmed by the sheer number of creative savants in one space; Deborah Willis, Fred Wilson, Derrick Adams, Deana Lawson, Kara Walker, Pope L, Adam Pendleton, Rashad Newsome, Hank Willis Thomas, Rashid Johnson, Xaviera Simmons, Pope.L, Theaster Gates, Sanford Biggers, and Ayana V. Jackson among others.
 Each work speaks volumes about the contemporary moment.
-Each contribution further queries the art world to admit and correct its blatantly racialized history of collection.
-It is difficult to view an exhibition with the scope of American African American and not feel compelled by the shifts that have taken decades to form.
+The exhibition could be seen as a place filled with ideas about the racial discrimination of Afro-American people.
+Exhibitors often use custom trade show display and exhibits to showcase their works and opinions, which could be seen there also.
+Each contribution further queries the art world to admit and correct the blatantly racialized history of the collection.
+It is difficult to view an exhibition with the scope of American African Americans and not feel compelled by the shifts that have taken decades to form.

 Some of the more memorable and massive mixed media works are from seasoned makers; Trenton Doyle Hancock’s witty visual pun Hot Coals in Soul (2010), Pope.L’s psychedelic Gold People Shit in their Vale (2014), Adam Pendleton’s contemplative black and white series WHAT IS THE…(2018), and Xaviera Simmons typographic meditation Found the Sea Like the River (2018).
 There are several compelling installations; Sanford Biggers unsettling video and bronze sculpture BAM (Seated Warrior Queen) in which a statue is shot and the shooting recorded as the sculpture falls from its platform.
 Shinique Smith’s colorful cloth, fabric, and ribbon wrapped mound, Bale Variant #0021 (2011) troubles histories of labor and imprisonment.
 Awol Erizku’s towering homage Oh, what a feeling, fuck it, I want a Billion (2018) stands as an epic conceptual work about Black masculinity and the impossibilities of exceptionalism.